Module dependencies in MoML files

 We no longer write any module dependency info into the moml, but certain things from modules may still be written into the moml, e.g. provenance recorder and reporting listener, as mentioned in the original bug.

 I think one acceptable way to close this bug is to simply add a warning to the export action (the way you write moml now) stating that export is lossy, that module dependency info is not kept -- e.g. if you export to moml from within the reporting suite, opening that xml file in another suite that lacks reporting will give errors.

-#19 Updated by Derik Barseghian about 8 years ago
+#19 Updated by Derik Barseghian over 8 years ago

 Dan made some changes (~r27498 to r27503 i think) so the provenance recorder and reporting listener are no longer added to the MoML, so this can be closed; afaik no non-vanilla modules are modifying the MoML for their own purposes now.